CianStryker/BRI_Project/README.md

 - A pdf summary of this project can be found under the "PDF" file.

-- The code and essential figures for the website can be found under the "Webstie" file.
+- The code and essential figures for the website can be found under the file labelled "China_and_BRI".

 # Data
 The data sets for the project are the following: